 The bell rings when recess is finished.
 I can hear the bell.

 I will stop what I am doing.

 The children stand in line by the door.

 I will stand in line.

 They wait for the teacher to come.

 I will wait for my teacher.

-The number of descriptive or directive statements in a story is dependent upon the needs of an individual student.
-The more descriptive a story is the greater opportunity there is for a student to determine his own new responses to a situation.
-For some students, a totally descriptive story will be confusing, leaving the student at a loss for what to do or what is expected.
-These students will need directive statements in the story.
+The number of descriptive or directive statements in a story is dependent on the needs of an individual student.
+The more descriptive a story is, the greater opportunity there is for a student to determine his or her own new responses to a situation.
+For some students, a totally descriptive story will be confusing, leaving them at a loss as to what to do or what is expected.
+Those students will need directive statements in their stories.

 Social stories may also contain perspective statements.
-Perspective statements describe the reactions of others to the situation or the responses depicted in the story.
-In the previous example, following the directive statement, "I will wait for my teacher," with a perspective statement, "My teacher will be happy to see all the children in line," tells a student how his teacher will respond to the expected behavior.
-Continuing with the same example, to help a student understand the reactions of others to recess an author could write: "Some children want to keep playing.
-They might say, 'Oh NO!' when they hear the bell ring."
+Perspective statements describe others' reactions to a situation, or responses depicted in a story.
+In the previous example, following the directive statement "I will wait for my teacher," with a perspective statement, "My teacher will be happy to see all the children in line," tells a student how her or his teacher will respond to the expected behavior.
+Continuing with the same example, to help a student understand the reactions of others to recess, an author could write, "Some children want to keep playing.
+They might say, 'Oh, NO!' when they hear the bell ring."

-In most cases, an author should write one concept to a page.
-This emphasizes each point in a story, and allows for variations (described later) to a basic social story.
+In most cases, an author should write one concept per page.
+This emphasizes each point in a story and allows for variations (described later) to a basic social story.
 Stories are often cut apart into separate concepts, with one to four sentences in a section, and mounted on the bottom of black construction paper to draw attention to the written word.
-To further emphasize each sentence, an author may begin each sentence at the left hand margin of the page.
+To further emphasize each sentence, an author might begin each one at the left-hand margin of the page.

-With only a few exceptions, illustrations are not recommended.
-Our experience indicates they may be distracting to a student, or a student may make an inaccurate interpretation of the situation based on the illustration.
-For example, if an illustration depicts a child tying his shoe seated next to a cat on a blue carpet, the student may interpret that to mean shoes should only be tied when seated, next to a cat, on a blue carpet.
+With only a few exceptions, illustrations are not recommended; our experience indicates that they may be distracting, or a student may make an inaccurate interpretation of the situation based on the illustration.
+For example, if an illustration depicts a child tying his shoe, seated next to a cat on a blue carpet, the student may interpret this to mean that shoes should be tied only when seated, next to a cat, on a blue carpet.
 Photographs have been effective in some stories, particularly when they depict variations of the same situation.
-For example, in a story describing recess, several photographs of different groups of children involved in a variety of activities may help a student focus on separate activities, in a situation which is overwhelming as a whole.
+For example, in a story describing recess, several photographs of different groups of children involved in a variety of activities may help a student focus on separate activities, in a situation that is overwhelming as a whole.

-Recognizing that children with autism often give highly literal interpretations to statements (Kanner, 1943), an author ensures a story is accurate regardless of the interpretation.
-For example, using the statement, "I will not talk in the library," in a story could be misleading.
+Recognizing that children with autism often make highly literal interpretations of statements (Kanner, 1943), an author must ensure that a story is accurate regardless of the interpretation.
+For example, using the statement "I will not talk in the library" in a story could be misleading.
 What if the student is asked a question?
-Stating the desired behavior, "I will whisper in the library," or "I can whisper in the library," helps a student understand expectations.
+Stating the desired behavior, "I will whisper in the library" or "I can whisper in the library," helps a student understand expectations.